Environmental Guidance for Helene-Impacted Areas

 Hurricane Helene storm debris should only be burned in Alexander, Alleghany, Ashe, Avery, Buncombe, Burke, Caldwell, Catawba, Clay, Cleveland, Gaston, Haywood, Henderson, Jackson, Lincoln, Macon, Madison, McDowell, Mitchell, Polk, Rutherford, Transylvania, Watauga, Wilkes, and Yancey counties and the Eastern Band of Cherokee Indians.

-Burning other types of debris not allowed under the law could jeopardize FEMA reimbursement for debris collection and disposal if the debris contains hazardous waste (such as asbestos) or would result in an air quality violation.
+NOTE: Burning other types of debris not allowed under the law could jeopardize FEMA reimbursement for debris collection and disposal if the debris contains hazardous waste (such as asbestos) or would result in an air quality violation.

 Open Burning Permits

 The N.C.
 Forest Service is temporarily waiving the requirement for open burning permits in 21 western N.C. counties.
 This waiver does not apply to permits required by other agencies, including a local fire marshal’s office.
 For burning best practices and wildfire prevention tips, visit the N.C.
-Forest Service's website
+Forest Service's website.

 Air Curtain Incinerators

-If you are interested in using an air curtain incinerator to handle storm-related debris, contact Taylor Hartsfield at 919-707-8497 or taylor.hartsfield@deq.nc.gov.
+For additional questions about using an air curtain incinerator to handle storm-related debris, contact Taylor Hartsfield at 919-707-8497 or taylor.hartsfield@deq.nc.gov.

 Dust